 2. Design

 If your using any of the free services out there today you are limited (somewhat) to the design you can implement with them!
 If you go to a self-hosted solution the only thing holding you back in the design of your blog or website is your imagination! (well.. technical experience and/or budget come into play too.)
 Why limit yourself in the strict confines of free services?
 With hosting so cheap now days it is worth it to spend that little bit extra and have it self – hosted instead!
+I highly suggest getting Studio Press Genesis 2.0 Framework.
+Sure you’ll have to pay for it but not only does it work great – their child themes look great too!

 3. SEO